*Updated April 26,2023.

 Are 80 Lowers Legal In Washington?

-As of this guide’s initial publish date, 80% lower receivers and frames are not considered as firearms by the ATF and are completely legal to ship directly to buyers residing in the state of Washington.
-What was specifically banned on HB1739 was mainly 3D-printed or polymer based 80% AR-15 lower receivers.
-As far as the lower receivers and frames sold by 80 Percent Arms go, they were legal to purchase and own per Washington state and federal regulations.
+Please note that what was specifically banned in 2019 through HB1739 was mainly 3D-printed or polymer based 80% AR-15 lower receivers.
+As far as the lower receivers and frames sold by 80 Percent Arms go, they had been legal to purchase and own per Washington state and federal regulations only up to June 30, 2022.

-Then, HB 1705 was passed and went into effect July 1, 2022 - which means that the manufacture, assemble, purchase or sale of an unfinished lower receiver or frame is now illegal in the state of Washington.
+Originally, it was HB 1705 was passed and went into effect July 1, 2022 - which was when it became illegal to manufacture, assemble, purchase or sale of an unfinished lower receiver or frame in the state of Washington.

 Do I Need to Serialize My 80 Lower in Washington?